 Nearly two million people turned to food banks in 2020, double the 913,000 receiving emergency food in March 2013.

-There were more than 1,300 Trussell Trust food banks in the UK in February 2021 as well as over 900 independent food banks.
+There are more than 1,400 Trussell Trust food banks in the UK, according to the most recent statistics, in addition to at least 1,172 independent food banks.

-Families with children are being hit hardest, according to research by the National Institute of Economic and Social Research showed, with a 95 per cent increase in parcels given to households with kids during the pandemic.
-Nearly 15 per cent of families with children have struggled to afford food since March last year,the Food Foundation said
+Families with children are being hit hardest, according to research by the National Institute of Economic and Social Research.
+There was a 95 per cent increase in parcels given to households with kids during the pandemic.

 Stop Mass Homelessness